 Moreover, one of the most powerful tools is to include virtual designs and apparel through the game for example to promote a new collection and attract new consumers that may want to buy them in real life.

-Promoting your brand in China With video games
+Promoting Your Brand in China With Video Games

-With video games being one of China’s most lucrative markets, brands have to be creative to attract customers, especially the younger generation that has an increasing purchasing power.
+With video games being one of China’s most lucrative markets, brands have to be creative to attract customers, especially the younger generation which has an increasing purchasing power.
 Since Coke and Volkswagen were among the first to use online games to advertise their products (2005-2006), many other brands have followed the same path.
 Thus, selling online game-related virtual items has also been a “mini-economy”.

 In 2019, Burberry launched its first-ever video game ‘B Bounce’, which was available for online players on Burberry’s website, or on a giant screen in Burberry’s flagship store.
 By playing this game, players had to control a small deer dressed in one of three of Burberry’s new range of puffer jackets.
 If they reached 1500 meters in the game, players could win a real puffer jacket (worth over £1000).

-Leading video game companies in the world & China
+Leading Video Game Companies in the World & China

 Leading Chinese Video Game Companies: Tencent